KooroshSadri/KooroshSadri.github.io/_pages/notes.md

 <br>

-* While studying quantum field theory (QFT for short), there are many *do-it-yourself* calculation that might
+* While studying quantum field theory (QFT for short), one faces many *do-it-yourself* calculations.
+In [this file](../files/notes/011.pdf), I will try to do those calculations as clearly (at least to myself) as possible.
+[Last Update: Jun 2021]

 * This is the Persian report of